Felipp3san/felipp3san/README.md

 Through my projects, I explore memory management, process control, and performance optimization, building a strong foundation in backend and systems development.

 In addition to my previously detailed skills, I also have hands-on experience with PHP (Laravel, Livewire), JavaScript (Node.js, Alpine.js), and MySQL/MongoDB.
 I maintain a portfolio of small React projects, which I create to explore other areas of development and expand my skill set.
-You can check out my projects here:

 You can check out my side projects here: https://felippesantana.me